Lie Group Variational Collision Integrators for a Class of Hybrid Systems

-One immediate solution to this condition is letting $(\dot{\bm{x}}_{i}^{+},\bm{\Omega}_{i}^{+}) = (\dot{\bm{x}}_{i}^{-},\bm{\Omega}_{i}^{-} )$.
-However, this would cause the system to leave the admissible set $C$, so we will look for other solutions by considering the possible variations on the tangent space of the boundary point $q(t_i)$.
-In order to accomplish this, we will consider a local representation of the boundary $\partial C = \Phi^{-1}(0)$, where $0$ is a regular value of the collision detection function $\Phi$.
-From the Submersion Level Set Theorem, we obtain
+One immediate solution to this condition is $(\dot{\bm{x}}_{i}^{+},\bm{\Omega}_{i}^{+}) = (\dot{\bm{x}}_{i}^{-},\bm{\Omega}_{i}^{-} )$.
+However, this implies that the system leaves the admissible set $C$, so we look for other solutions by considering the possible variations on the tangent space at the boundary point $q(t_i)$.
+In order to accomplish this, we consider a local representation of the boundary $\partial C = \Phi^{-1}(0)$, where $0$ is a regular value of the collision detection function $\Phi$.
+From the Submersion Level Set Theorem,